Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 ###9.
 Difference between an interrupt and a trap:
+Trap
-Trap: It is an error or exception condition generated within the currently running process.
+It is an error or exception condition generated within the currently running process.
 With a trap, the OS determines if the error or exception condition is fatal.

+Interrupt
-Interrupt:  Interrupt occurs due to some sort of event that is external to and independent of the currently running process.
+Interrupt occurs due to some sort of event that is external to and independent of the currently running process.
 With an ordinary interrupt, control is first transferred to an interrupt handler, which does some basic housekeeping and then branches to an OS routine that is concerned with the particular type of interrupt that has occurred.

 ###10.
 Three examples of interrupt:  The three examples of the interrupts are:
 a.
+Clock interrupt
-Clock interrupt: The OS determines whether the currently running process has been executing for the maximum allowable unit of time, referred to as a time slice.
+The OS determines whether the currently running process has been executing for the maximum allowable unit of time, referred to as a time slice.

 b.
+I/O interrupt
-I/O interrupt: The OS determines what I/O action has occurred, if the I/O action constitutes an event for which one or more processes are waiting, then the OS moves all of the corresponding blocked processes to the Ready state (and Blocked/Suspend processes to the Ready/Suspend state).
+The OS determines what I/O action has occurred, if the I/O action constitutes an event for which one or more processes are waiting, then the OS moves all of the corresponding blocked processes to the Ready state (and Blocked/Suspend processes to the Ready/Suspend state).

 c.
+Memory fault
-Memory fault: The processor encounters a virtual memory address reference for a word that is not in main memory.
+The processor encounters a virtual memory address reference for a word that is not in main memory.
 The OS must bring in the block (page or segment) of memory containing the reference from secondary memory to main memory.

 ###11.
-Difference between mode switch and process switch:
+Difference between mode switch and process switch

+Process switch
-Process switch: A process switch may occur any time that the OS has gained control from the currently running process.
+A process switch may occur any time that the OS has gained control from the currently running process.
 With a trap, the OS determines if the error or exception condition is fatal.
 If so, then the currently running process is moved to the Exit state and a process switch occurs.

+Mode Switch
-Mode Switch: A mode switch may occur without changing the state of the process that is in the currently state.
+A mode switch may occur without changing the state of the process that is in the currently state.
 A running process is interrupted either by an interrupt, which is an event that occurs outside the process and that is recognize by the processor, or by executing a supervisor call to the OS.
 In either case, the processor performs a mode switch, transferring control to an operating system routine.
 The OS, after it has completed necessary work, may resume the interrupted process or switch to some other process.